 ST. LOUIS (March 26, 2018) — Members of the staff of the ITC and ITC Financial joined representatives from the St. Louis Building & Construction Trades Council, the Greater St. Louis Labor Council, and the Missouri State Building & Construction Trades Council, among other various local unions from Missouri and Southern Illinois, to host a worker appreciation luncheon for the joint venture multifamily project called Encore at Forest Park.

-Upon completion, Encore at Forest Park is estimated to have helped to generate over 500,000 hours of union construction work.
 Hundreds of union craft workers were able to take a break and enjoy a relaxing lunch in one of the project’s completed spaces during the event.

 Encore at Forest Park is a joint venture between the BIT and 2B Residential (the multifamily division of Balke Brown Transwestern) being built directly adjacent to another recently completed BIT investment, Cortona at Forest Park.
 As of December 31, 2017, the net asset value of BIT investment in St. Louis was over $113 million.